elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

 - Presume bidirectional connectivity from computing platform to sensor, and bidirectional connectivity from computing platform to actuator.
 - Smart sensor/actor w/ software and stack?
+- Best effort scheduling of IO processing that's tested for perceived worst case.
+(No monitor or scheduler based guarantee other then planned scheduler bandwidth/capacity margin)
-- How would a system architecure look like to close the signal/application loop?
+- How would a system architecture look like to close the signal/application loop?
 (7 voters in total)
   - Option A:
     - Simulate sensor + actuator on the H/W device running the system application (1 application being the cabin application, 2 applications being the simulated sensor + actuator)
       - A.1 Communication on software level (no physical ethernet cable) > Votes: 1
       - A.2 Communication on hardware level using several network cards connected through H/W Ethernet (i.e. physical network-cable) > Votes: 1
     - Thoughts: [Ivan]: Maybe we miss something because its too simplistic
-  - Option B: > Votes: 4
+  - Option B: > Votes: 4  (SELECTED)
     - Sensor + actuator on a general purpose computer as emulation (on non-Aerospace Linux)
       - Attention: This probably means no real-time OS on sensor / actuator side
     - Application computer w/ real-time Aerospace Linux running the system/cabin application(s)